 Isolation and Loneliness

 Many in the recovery community or in the addiction field see a dramatic connection between isolation and addiction.
-A great deal of clinical research has shown for many years that connecting with other people if a crucial part of the treatment of addiction (along with many other mental health issues).
+A great deal of clinical research has shown for many years that connecting with other people is a crucial part of the treatment of addiction (along with many other mental health issues).
 This is partly why fellowships like Alcoholics Anonymous, Narcotics Anonymous, and Smart Recovery are so helpful for people with addictions.
 It’s also why a crucial piece of the treatment in any rehab program is group therapy.
 There is something uniquely therapeutic about being part of a group that is struggling with the same thing you’re struggling with.
 So now that we all must social distance, connecting is either impossible or severely limited.
 In isolation, it’s easier than ever before to engage in unhealthy behaviors or to fall back into them.

 Lack of Structure

 The lack of structure most of us are suddenly faced with is another piece of this puzzle.
 Addiction counselors are very clear that structure is an important part of any addict’s recovery.
 Having unstructured time on one’s hands is a recipe for addicts to relapse or for people to develop addictions.
 The biblical proverb “idle hands are the Devil’s workshop” (often said as “the Devil finds work for idle hands’) applies to most of us, addicts and alcoholics in particular.
 For many of us, the structure that helped us stay healthy or sober or to keep our potentially unhealthy behaviors in balance has either disappeared completely or been altered dramatically.
-And the structure that many found in going to 12 Step meetings or other support fellowships now can only occur in an online format.
+And the structure that many found in going to 12-step meetings or other support fellowships now can only occur in an online format.

 We Want to Avoid Uncomfortable Feelings

 The feelings we all are experiencing to differing extents (fear, sadness, grief, hopelessness, shame, anxiety) are all unpleasant and it’s very natural to want to avoid them.
 So it makes sense that more of us are turning to substances or behaviors that provide an escape or relief.
-For some this is turning into legitimate addiction.
+For some, this is turning into legitimate addiction.
 For those in recovery, there’s an even greater risk of relapse as these feelings are painful.
 These are very frightening times with a level of uncertainty most of us have never lived through.
 It’s easier than ever before to use rationalization in the form of “it doesn’t matter anyway” to justify self-medication or relapse.

 Online Therapy Can Help

 The harsh truth is that help is more difficult to find now.
-But online therapy, which is now how all therapist and addiction counselors are meeting with their clients can actually help.
+But online therapy, which is now how all therapists and addiction counselors are meeting with their clients can actually help.
 Online counseling reduces the sense of isolation because it allows you to connect with your therapist.
 Online therapy provides some of the structure we all need in the form of a weekly (or even twice weekly) scheduled meeting.
 For addicts in particular, online therapy provides some sense of accountability.
 And having someone objective (and who you don’t have to worry about burdening) can help you unload some of the fear and uncertainty.
 Online counseling also can help you express or vent the feelings you have been avoiding, which actually reduces the degree to which you will feel them.
 The more you verbalize your feelings, the less they cause you pain.

 For more information, visit my Online Therapy page.